YeasinSE/YeasinSE/README.md

 A highly experienced and creative developer with 7+ years’ experience in a variety of exciting project.
 I can learn to any technology very quickly and ability to developing complete project on one hand.
 I has experienced to developed many project in different company and freelancing team.
-Some major project are Payment Gateway system, tourist management system, SMS-Gateway application (web and app), developed Stock, inventory and Accounting Software (Desktop Based) and Ecommerce application.
+Some major project are Payment Gateway system, tourist management system(ERP), Education management system(ERP), SMS-Gateway application (web and app), developed Stock, inventory, Core Accounting Software(Desktop Based) and Ecommerce software application.

 <!-- ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/yeasin-eng)  -->